hsm207/sycamore/docs/source/conversation_memory/using_with_conversational_search.md

     "ext": {
         "generative_qa_parameters": {
             "llm_question": "Who created the sort benchmarks?",
-            "llm_model": "gpt-3.5-turbo",
+            "llm_model": "gpt-4",
             "conversation_id": "<conversation_id>"
         }
     }
 }
 ```

-The RAG Search Processor will retrieve up to the last 10 of interactions from the conversation, add them to the LLM prompt, and then add this interaction (input/response pair) to the conversation.
+The RAG pipeline will retrieve up to the last 10 of interactions from the conversation, add them to the LLM prompt, and then add this interaction (input/response pair) to the conversation.
 If you don't have a conversation, you can easily create one.
 If you don't specify a conversation ID, the interaction will not be added to a conversation and no prior context will be used in the LLM prompt.

 ## Question rewriting

 We recommend using "question rewriting" when building a conversational search application, which also requires conversation memory.
 Question rewriting takes a user quesiton submitted to the application and changes it to reflect the context of the conversation.
-This often times makes the question more clear for the search stack to return a better answer, especially if the question is vague or requires context from a prior interaction (e.g. using prepositions that refer to things in previous interactions).
+This can make the question more clear for Sycamore to return a better answer, especially if the question is vague or requires context from a prior interaction (e.g. using prepositions that refer to things in previous interactions).
 This also creates more of a natural conversational experience.

-You can use the Conversation Memory APIs to use the LLM of your choice (e.g. OpenAI), and ask the LLM to rephrase the user’s original question in the context of the specified conversation.
+You can use the conversation memory APIs with the LLM of your choice (e.g. OpenAI), and ask the LLM to rephrase the user’s original question in the context of the specified conversation.
+The [Sycamore demo query UI](../querying_data/demo_query_ui.md) uses this process for question rewriting.

 For example, say the user asked “Who created them?”

 ```
 GET /_plugins/_ml/memory/conversation/<conversation_id>